-Five tips for getting a graduate job with John Lewis or Waitrose
+Five tips for getting an industrial placement with John Lewis or Waitrose

 - a number of online tests, including one focusing on candidates’ values and leadership behaviour

-- an application form, which includes specific motivational and scheme-specific questions
+- an application form, which includes basic questions about you

 - a video interview

-- an assessment day, which includes group and individual exercises, a presentation and an interview
+- an assessment day, possibly including group and individual exercises, a presentation and an interview

-TARGETjobs spoke to top John Lewis Partnership recruiters Becky Wareham, resourcing strategy manager; Alison Cadman, resourcing consultant; and Michelle Goodin, resourcing consultant.
-They told us how you can turn your graduate application and interview performance from good to great.
+TARGETjobs spoke to top John Lewis Partnership recruiters Becky Vieites, resourcing strategy manager, and Michelle Goodin, resourcing consultant.
+They told us how you can turn your application and interview performance from good to great.

 Stress your leadership skills